-Oklahoma has seven Local Workforce Development Boards that make up the state’s public workforce system.
+Oklahoma has six Local Workforce Development Boards that make up the state’s public workforce system.
 These boards:

 - Link Oklahomans with workforce services and resources to develop the talent of the state’s workforce;